jofaval/boston-housing/README.md

 ## ✔️ Objective
 [↑ Back to the table](#table-of-contents)

-To develop an alogirthm that gets as less Minimum Squared Error on the test data as possible.
+To develop an algorithm that gets as less Minimum Squared Error on the test data as possible.
 A simpe (not to say easy) objective makes it easier to focus on the project.

 ## 🧱 Tech stack
 [↑ Back to the table](#table-of-contents)